Preacher (comics): Legacy

 Stephen King has said that his comic book series The Dark Tower: The Gunslinger Born, based on his The Dark Tower series of novels, was influenced by Preacher.

 The character Yorick from Y: The Last Man, has a Zippo lighter with the words "Fuck Communism" engraved, identical to the one owned by Jesse Custer in Preacher.
 When asked about it he says it is "from this book I read once... a graphic novel.
 You know, like a comic book."
 The phrase originated as a 1963 satirical poster produced by The Realist magazine's Paul Krassner.
 This lighter appears later in the series when Yorick and Agent 355 are being held by Russian agents at gunpoint, who find the lighter and take offense to it.

-In February 2009, an older now-human Proinsias Cassidy appears in a epilogue cameo role in the fourth volume of Garth Ennis' first ongoing comic book series after Preacher, the DC Comics (WildStorm)/Dynamite Entertainment series The Boys – "We Gotta Go Now" – in the twenty-seventh issue overall, depicted as a former friend and sponsor of Billy Butcher working as a bartender, clearing out his bar on St. Patrick's Day so that Billy can drink in peace while waiting for Wee Hughie Campbell.
+In February 2009, an older now-human Proinsias Cassidy appears in an epilogue cameo role in the fourth volume of Garth Ennis' first ongoing comic book series after Preacher, the DC Comics (WildStorm)/Dynamite Entertainment series The Boys – "We Gotta Go Now" – in the twenty-seventh issue overall, depicted as a former friend and sponsor of Billy Butcher working as a bartender, clearing out his bar on St. Patrick's Day so that Billy can drink in peace while waiting for Wee Hughie Campbell.

 IGN declared Preacher the third-greatest Vertigo comic, after The Saga of the Swamp Thing and The Sandman.

 Jesse Custer was ranked the 11th Greatest Comic Book Character by Empire magazine.
 The Saint of Killers was ranked at number 42 on the same list.